-Your Digital AlphaStation 250 Series system uses a high-performance DECchip 21064A CPU (central processing unit).
+Your Digital AlphaStation 200 Series system uses a high-performance DECchip 21064 or 21064A CPU (central processing unit).
 System features include:

-- 2 MB (megabyte) cache memory. - Memory controller and data path that connects through a 128-bit wide data bus to main memory and through a 128-bit wide data bus to second-level cache.
-The data is longword parity protected (each set of 32-bits has a parity bit). - PCI bus adapter with a 32-bit wide multiplexed address/data bus. - Floppy disk controller that supports a floppy drive and one additional drive. - SCSI-2 controller that supports up to seven internal and external SCSI devices. - One slot for a PCI option, one slot for a PCI or ISA (industry-standard architecture) option, and one additional slot for a half-size ISA option. - Keyboard and mouse ports. - Two serial ports. - One enhanced bidirectional parallel port. - Ethernet adapter. - Sound card. - Refer to Appendix C, Technical Specifications, for additional information.
+- 512 KB (kilobyte) cache memory.

+- Memory controller and data path that connects through a 64-bit wide data bus to main memory and through a 128-bit wide data bus to second-level cache.
+The data is longword (32-bits) parity protected.

+- PCI bus adapter with a 32-bit wide multiplexed address/data bus.

+- Floppy disk controller that supports a floppy drive (optional on some models).

+- SCSI-2 controller that supports up to seven internal and external SCSI devices.

+- One slot for a PCI option, one slot for a PCI or ISA (industry-standard architecture) option and one additional slot for a half-size ISA option.

+- Keyboard and mouse ports.

+- Two serial ports.

+- One enhanced bidirectional parallel port.

+- High-performance graphics adapter.

+- Ethernet adapter.

+- Sound card.

+- Refer to Appendix C, Technical Specifications, for additional information.